 High and Low Scenarios

-High and low scenarios were created by examining the best and poorest performing years from the historical data period, 1980 to 2009.
+High and low scenarios were created by examining the best and poorest performing years from the historical data period 1980 to 2009.
 These scenarios bookend the range within which annual load and peak day usage will reside should underlying indicators vary from Woods & Poole’s long range estimates.